reneszabo/angular2-examples/README.md

 ## step 2

-Add the login to sent information to slack, Webhook url will be provided in class.
+Add the logic to sent information to slack, Webhook url will be provided in class.
+Edit the new file created with cli, **slack.service.ts**

 ```typescript
 import { Injectable } from '@angular/core';